wtarreau/cebtree/README.md

 read both branches at each node to figure whether to stop or continue the descent.
 It effectively doubles the number of visited nodes (hence is less TLB friendly), though it does not necessarily increase the memory bandwidth since the nodes are much smaller.
-A performance test with real-world key distribution comparing cebtrees with other tree types was published:
+Another point to consider is that cebtrees arrange duplicate keys in lists accessed in O(1) while EBTrees arrange them in subtrees accessed in O(logN).
+This can make a difference with timers, cache keys, or idle connections management where most keys are duplicates.
+A performance test with real-world key distribution comparing cebtrees with other tree types was
+published:
 [here](https://wtarreau.blogspot.com/2025/06/real-world-performance-comparison-of.html).

 It was verified that an almost lockless approach could be implemented: lookups